averagesecurityguy/project/README.md

-# tornadotemplate
+# Project
-A template for a basic Tornado application.
+Template for a basic Tornado application.